 Current Position: Inclusive Excellence Postdoctoral Fellow with the Chicana/o Studies Department at the University of New Mexico with the Division for Equity and Inclusion

 TANACHAI MARK PADOONGPATT, Ph.D.
 2011

-Dissertation: Thais That Bind: U.S. Empire, Food, and Community in Los Angeles, 1945-2008 Current Position: Associate Professor of Multidisciplinary Studies, Interdisciplinary Degree Programs, University of Nevada, Las Vegas
+Dissertation: Thais That Bind: U.S. Empire, Food, and Community in Los Angeles, 1945-2008 Current Position: Associate Professor of Asian American Studies and Interdisciplinary Studies at the University of Nevada, Las Vegas